-In addition to the project prioritization and selection process for roadway and bridge projects, SPC conducts its own competitive funding processes for its regional allocations of federal Congestion Mitigation and Air Quality (CMAQ) and Transportation Alternatives Set-Aside Program (TA Program) funding.
-Similarly, SPC reserves a portion of its STP-U funding to support the Livability through Smart Transportation (SMART) Program.
+In addition to the project prioritization and selection process for roadway and bridge projects, SPC conducts its own competitive funding processes for its regional allocations of federal Congestion Mitigation and Air Quality (CMAQ), Carbon Reduction Program -Urban (CRPU) and Transportation Alternatives Set-Aside Program (TA Program) funding.
+Similarly, SPC reserves a portion of its STP-U funding to support the Smart Transportation for Livable Communities (STLC) Program.
 The programmatic requirements as well as project evaluation and selection procedures are detailed in each respective program's guidelines.
 Once program recommendations are made, the SPC Transportation Technical Committee endorses project lists for each program to be included in the TIP.
+The CMAQ, CRPU, and TA solicitation for projects and evaluation processes was consolidated and completed at the same time.
+The application period opened on June 8, 2023.
+The applications and the program guidance covering all three programs were placed on SPCs website for applicants to access.
+An informational webinar was held for interested applicants was held on June 20, 2023 covering all aspects of the program guidance and application process.
+The final applications were due on September 15, 2023.